OS Windows have the highest coverage on computers worldwide. And they also have the biggest "coverage" when it comes to headaches caused to users.

 Solving can be done in two variants.
 The simplest is in the scenario where the operating system starts up.

-2. Click on "Device Manager"- You can find the option in the left-hand bar under:"computer Management"→"System Tools"
+2. Click on "Device Manager"- You can find the option in the bar on the left, under:"computer Management”→“System Tools".

 3. Go to “Network adapters”And right-click on the network driver.
 In our case: Qualcomm Atheros QCA9377 Wireless Network Adapter.